michael-rubel/laravel-formatters/README.md

 php artisan vendor:publish --tag="formatters-config"
 ```

+### Artisan command
+To make the programmer's life easier, we also added the Artisan command.
+You can use `make:formatter` command to generate formatter classes.
+It will put the class with the given name into `app/Formatters` folder and auto-inject the stub.

 ### Extending formatters
 Since the formatters are resolved through the Service Container they can be easily overridden by extending bindings.